 This is a modular tray that plugs into itself to make a wire tray as long as you need.
 For me, this screws into the back of my desk to hold my mess of wires and power supplies off the floor.
-This Thing saved my marriage! :-) You may find additional uses for it.
+This Thing saved my marriage! :-)

 Try it and if you find that it's the Cat's Meow, consider buying me a coffee.
 Thanks in advance!